Ole Miss Rebels

-The Ole Miss Rebels are the 18 men's and women's intercollegiate athletic teams that are funded by and represent the University of Mississippi, located in Oxford.
-The first was the football team, which began play in 1893.
+The Ole Miss Rebels are the 18 men's and women's intercollegiate athletic teams of the University of Mississippi, located in Oxford, Mississippi.
+The first to be established was the football team, which began play in 1893.

 Originally known as the "Mississippi Flood", the teams were renamed the Rebels in 1936.
 They compete in the Southeastern Conference (SEC) of the National Collegiate Athletic Association (NCAA)'s Division I, except for the rifle team, which participates in the Patriot Rifle Conference because the SEC does not sponsor that sport.

 The school's colors are red (PMS 186) and navy blue (PMS 2767), chosen to mirror the respective school colors of Harvard and Yale.
 The team's mascot is Tony the Landshark, which replaced the Rebel Black Bear in 2018, which replaced Colonel Reb in 2011.

 Between 1995 and 2004, 630 Ole Miss student-athletes received all-conference academic honors.